psalaets/ogs-move-timing/README.md

 It also contains 2 "alias" keys:

 - `snapshot` - Current code in `src/bookmarklet.js`, regardless of if it's been officially released.
-- `latest` - Code of the latest release or the same code as "snapshot" if there have not been any releases.
+- `latest` - Code of the latest release or the same code as `snapshot` if there have not been any releases.

 Example: